gabrielcuvillier/arxwasm/README.md

 #### A note on initial loading time

-Caution: it will take quite some time to load the first time, because PNaCl module is almost 10MB size.
-This is quite a lot for Portable Native Client.
+The first time the program is loaded, it will take quite some time to complete (with some visible "hang" around 95%).
+This is because PNaCl modules are compiled to native architecture from LLVM bytecode, and Arx Libertatis is almost 10MB in size.
+This is quite a lot.

 ## How to Build